Lately I’ve been feeling the need to cleanse.

 The colder months are not typically a time when you want to be eating tons of raw foods.
-Too many raw veggies in the winter can weaken your digestive fire, actually contributing to constipation and other issues.
-Not to say you can’t do it but it’s important to eat raw in moderation, as this is a time when the body usually craves heavier foods to better tolerate colder temps.
+Not to say you can’t do it but it’s important to check in with yourself, as this is a time when the body usually craves heavier foods to better tolerate colder temps.
 If you naturally run on the vata-side of things like I do, pay special attention to eating raw foods at this time of year and listen to your body’s feedback.

 Some other tips and guidelines for drinking smoothies in the winter-time:

 + Add warming spices to your smoothies when possible.
 Several of my recipes contain ginger, cinnamon, nutmeg and other spices to stimulate digestive fire.

 + Drink your smoothies at room temperature.
 When I first make a smoothie after taking the ingredients out of the fridge & freezer, it is COLD!
 I usually bring one to work with me and after sitting out on my desk for a few hrs, it’s at a nice room temp that is much easier to drink and doesn’t shock my system.

 + Timing is everything.
 Sometimes I’ll drink a smoothie in the morning but this is a better warm weather practice.
 When it’s freezing outside, my body feels better with a heartier breakfast in the morning.
 My fave time to have a smoothie in the winter is the afternoon – around lunchtime or in that afternoon lull around 2 or 3ish when most people start reaching for coffee or sugary snacks.
 Drinking a smoothie as a pick-me-up at this time is a fantastic way to restore your energy without the crash.
 I usually feel AMAZING after drinking a smoothie at this time.